Michigan Cherry Season: Best U-Pick Farms, Harvesting Tips & Storage Guide

 Opting to pick your cherries not only ensures you get the freshest produce, but it's also a nod to sustainability.
 Directly sourcing from farms reduces the carbon footprint associated with transporting produce.
 Moreover, you're directly supporting local farmers and communities, ensuring they get a fair price for their produce.

-Tips for Your U-Pick Adventure
+Essential Tips for Your U-Pick Cherry Adventure

 - Dress Appropriately: Farms can be dusty, and cherry trees might have low-hanging branches.
 Wear comfortable shoes, hats for sun protection, and clothes you don't mind getting a little dirty.